Jeffser/Alpaca/README.md

 - Regenerate messages
 - YouTube recognition (Ask questions about a YouTube video using the transcript)
 - Website recognition (Ask questions about a certain website by parsing the url)
-- Talk to cloud hosted models with openai compatible api keys
+- Talk to cloud-hosted models with OpenAI-compatible APIs using your own API keys

 ## Screenies

 Normal conversation | Image recognition | Rich text formatting | Integrated script execution | YouTube transcription